Wen Chen, Ph.D.

 Branch Chief and Program Director, Basic and Mechanistic Research in Complementary and Integrative Health Branch

-Dr. Chen earned a doctor of philosophy in biological chemistry and molecular pharmacology from Harvard University.
+Dr. Chen holds a Ph.D. in biological chemistry and molecular pharmacology from Harvard University.
 Under the tutelage of Dr. Michael E. Greenberg at Harvard Medical School, she studied the epigenetic regulation of activity-dependent expression of brain-derived neurotrophic factor (BDNF).
-She also earned a master's degree in medical sciences as part of the Harvard-Markey Medical Scientist training program at Harvard Medical School.
-Dr. Chen did her postdoctoral training in proteomics at Massachusetts Institute of Technology (MIT).
+She also earned a master’s degree in medical sciences as part of the Harvard-Markey Medical Scientist training program at Harvard Medical School.
+Dr. Chen did her postdoctoral training in proteomics at Massachusetts Institute of Technology.
 Prior to joining NCCIH, Dr. Chen worked as a scientific editor at NEURON, a program coordinator at the National Institute of Mental Health, and a program director at the National Institute on Aging, overseeing the research portfolio on sensory and motor disorders of aging.

 She has published on transcriptional and epigenetic regulation of BDNF, aging and central neural control of mobility in older adults, pharmacological management of chronic pain, harnessing neuroplasticity for clinical applications, chemical senses and aging, and proteomics.
-Her articles have appeared in Science, NEURON, Proceedings of the National Academy of Sciences (PNAS), The Journal of Neuroscience, The Journal of Pain, Pain Medicine, Brain, The Journal of Gerontology, and Expert Review of Proteomics.
+Her articles have appeared in Science, NEURON, Proceedings of the National Academy of Sciences, Journal of Neuroscience, Journal of Pain, Pain Medicine, Brain, Journal of Gerontology, and Expert Review of Proteomics.